alco/ExReminder/README.md

 abundantly commented.
 Every time you stumble upon an unfamiliar concept, try playing with it in the shell and see what happens.

+## Hot Code Swapping ##

 One more thing I'd like to mention is how we can test hot code swapping in a running application.
 Compile the source code as before and start up `iex` in the project's root directory.
 Copy the contents of the **test_server.exs** file into the shell once again so that we have a server instance running.

-Now open another terminal tab or window and navigate to project's root.
+Now open another terminal tab or window and navigate to the project's root.
 Make some change in the code, for instance, change the message the server sends in response to an `:add` request.
-This is line 122 in the **event_server.ex** file.
+This is line 120 in the **event_server.ex** file.
 Here's what mine looks like after the change:

 ```elixir